top of page

 Inside the Box

-How would I properly sum up this cat in an 8 x 11-inch sheet of paper and in large enough writing to remain visible if looked down upon from (guessing here) five feet up?
+How would I have properly summed up this cat on a single 8 x 11-inch sheet of paper and in large enough writing to remain visible if looked down upon from (I’m guessing here) five feet up?

 There was nothing to argue with what was written on the sign.
 Except I would’ve included more pertinent details.
 Like how Matilda loves everyone and everything.
-And how everything is harder yet somehow better when she’s around.
-And to please be careful with her, but know that she’s not afraid — she’s never afraid.
+And how everything feels harder, yet somehow better, when she’s around.
+And to please be careful with her, but also know she’s not afraid — she’s never afraid.

 Or how in an unrelenting yowl she demands to be fed round the clock.
-Like the sort of angry tirade you’d expect of an old man who’s ordered the $12.99 steak buffet and instead only found some goddamn lettuce!, one that cannot be ignored, not in the same room and not even if you leave the room and close the door.
-Because that’s when she’ll balance on her back legs to push it open with her front ones so that she can continue on with her rant.
+Like the sort of angry tirade you’d expect of an old man who’s ordered the all-you-can-eat steak buffet and on his second trip there found only some goddamn lettuce!, one that cannot be ignored, not in the same room and not even if you leave the room and shut the door.
+Because that’s when Matilda balances on her back legs to push it open with her front ones so she can carry on with her rant.

 Or that if she doesn’t have fleas right now (and we’ll know when she arrives in LA), she probably will soon enough.
 Because no matter what we do, she often does.
-Because I guess, like us, even the fleas live their best life with her.
+Because like us, I suppose, even the fleas live their best life with her.

-Of course, you wouldn't need a sign to tell you this cat is a mess.
-(The dried food in her whiskers, litter clumps in her undercarriage, and not impossibly, a Chiquita banana sticker matted into her fur, already told you so much.)
-Yet ironically, during the messiest period of our lives, it was this cat that put us back together.
-Who knows, without her then, maybe none of us would be here now.
+Of course the fact remains, this cat is a mess.
+You wouldn’t need the sign to tell you that.
+Then how could it be that during the messiest period of my life, it was this cat that held us altogether?
+Christ, without her then, maybe none of us would be here now.
 Not in one piece anyway.

-“The sign is so the luggage handlers will treat the pet gently,” the man at the transport company explained to me.
+“The sign is so the luggage handlers will treat the pet gently,” the man at the transport company had explained to me on the phone.
 “So they get to know its personality.
 You know, not toss it around on the tarmac or anything.
+It reminds people, ‘Hey!
+There’s somebody’s precious cargo inside that box!’”

-Four years into marriage, four months after I was pregnant with our first baby, my husband and I returned home with a freshly boxed kitten.
+Four years into marriage, four months after I was pregnant with our first baby, my husband and I came home with a freshly boxed kitten.

-It was September, the month our son Noah was to be born.
+It was September.
+The same month our son Noah was to be born.
 Except he wasn’t.
 He died in utero, barely even making it through the spring.

-About the time I intended to be pushing a stroller home from the park, I now hauled a hole-punched box from the car.
-I felt it shifting in my hands as I walked into the house, redistributing the slight weight back and forth against the cardboard sides as if bravely attempting to flip itself from my grip in a dramatic escape attempt.
+About the time I’d intended to be pushing a stroller home from the park, I now hauled a hole-punched box from the car.
+I felt it shifting in my hands as I walked into the house, redistributing a slight weight back and forth against the cardboard sides as if bravely attempting to flip itself from my grip in a dramatic escape attempt.

 We hoped this new life would fill in the hole left by our baby’s absence.
 A hole that in time collapsed deeper inside me, into a bottomless pit from which there was no clear escape.
 Like Noah, I barely made it through the spring.
 Then I barely made it through the long aching summer to follow.

-I spent much of that summer hiding out in our house, only leaving for work and bare essentials.
-Bare essentials included saltine crackers and mozzarella, which I came home from my office to eat during lunch breaks, building them into neat little finger sandwiches so as to appear to be a genuine meal made by a genuine grown-up.
-Along with watching reruns of Leave It to Beaver, it was all part of a regressive self-soothing ritual I learned from my latchkey kid days, back when I felt similarly alone.
+I’d spent much of that summer hiding out in our house, only leaving for work and bare essentials.
+Bare essentials included saltine crackers and sliced mozzarella, which I came home from my office to eat during lunch breaks, building them into neat little finger sandwiches so as to appear to be a genuine meal made by a genuine grown-up.
+Along with watching reruns of Leave It to Beaver, it was all part of a regressive self-soothing ritual I learned from my “latchkey kid” days, back when I at times felt similarly alone.

-Especially in those words, “Sorry for your loss.”
+Especially in the anemic words, “Sorry for your loss.”

-Loss softened up the edges, a cop-out, I thought.
-A way for them to tip-toe around the rough ugliness of a death still living on inside me.
+Loss softened up the edges, a cop-out, I thought, a polite way to tip-toe around the rough ugliness of a death still living on inside me.
 And always left unspoken were the critical parts that came with it.
 Loss?
-Of my baby, of my pregnancy, yes – but of what else?
+Of my baby, of my pregnancy, yes — but of what else?
 My appetite?
 My faith in God?
 My confidence as an adult?
 My belief in things working out for the best?

 Except then it was comforting.
 Now it felt smothering.

-But there I was, steeling myself all day to prepare for those looks – the fear nearly consuming me on the drive over as my breath began to shallow, then quicken – and instead I arrived to find just the opposite.
+So there I was, steeling myself all day to prepare for their sympathetic looks — the fear nearly consuming me on the drive over as my breath began to shallow, then quicken — and instead I arrived to find just the opposite.
 Instead of the tragic red carpet walk, I was the D-list actor quickly ushered to her seat.
 Did I even have a seat?
 Eyes darted away from me as soon as they landed, conversations pivoted from me at the table.

-Mark’s coworkers, who earlier in the year offered to throw us a baby shower, the ones who barbecued with us, spent Halloweens at our annual costume party, now treated me like a stranger.
+Mark’s office coworkers, who earlier in the year offered to throw us a baby shower, the ones who barbecued with us, spent Halloweens at our annual costume party, now treated me like a stranger.
 And in a way they were correct.
-I was a stranger now, even to myself, to my own body.
+I was a stranger now, to myself, to my own body especially.
 Stranger than I ever felt in my life.

 I’m a walking fetal tomb.

-That disturbing thought hit me as I walked back to the car.
-I imagined if my stomach was as transparent as it seemed, you’d see a tiny coffin where our baby came to rest.
+That disturbing thought hit me as I walked back to the car later that night.
+I imagined if my stomach were transparent like it seemed, you’d see a tiny coffin where our baby came to rest.
 And the little soul that left my body, it took mine, too.
-If an expecting mother is said to glow, what was the look of a woman who carried death in her womb?
+If an expecting mother is said to glow, what was the look of a woman carrying death in her womb?
 Was I tinged in gray, a hollowed out face atop a concave body?
-This night surely proved it – I looked as grotesque as I felt.
+That night surely proved it.
+I looked just as grotesque to others as I felt.

 “No one would look at me!”
 I wept to Mark on the drive home.